tanerijun/vitaneri/src/content/posts/code-splitting-in-react-using-reactlazy-and-reactsuspense.md

 That's it!

 You might be wondering about whether it's actually fine to import the same component multiple times like we did above.
-The answer is that it's actually fine.
-The browser caches the imported components.
+The answer is that it's actually fine because browser will cache the imported components.

 In the scenario above, when the user hover over the switch, we start importing the `<Graph />` component.
 And when the user finally click on the switch.
 This line of code: `React.lazy(() => import("./Components/Graph"))` will still run, but the component in the cache will be returned instead.